 Learn more in CFI’s Why Private Equity Guide.

-As part of the interview process, you may be asked to complete a case study, either right there and then in the office, or at home after the interview.
+As part of the interview process, you may be asked to complete a case study, either in the office or at home after the interview.
 Be prepared to do it right then as part of the interview.
-If the interviewer says they want you to do it as a “take home” assignment, look the care over carefully and ask any questions you need to in order to make sure you understand it all properly,
+If the interviewer says they want you to do it as a “take-home” assignment, look the care over carefully and ask any questions you need to in order to make sure you understand it all properly,

 Examples of case studies include the following: